Vusirabs/meizon-permission-service/README.md

 # Meizon-Permission-Service

-This is the authorization and authentication service used by Meizon Services and the organzation
+This is the authorization and authentication service used by Meizon Services and the organization at ABSA.

 Take note the administrative password and username is listed below.